blairanderson/serverlessconsultants/plugins/serverless-cloudformation-resource-counter.md

 [![license](https://img.shields.io/github/license/drexler/serverless-cloudformation-resource-counter.svg)](https://github.com/drexler/serverless-cloudformation-resource-counter/blob/master/LICENSE.md)
 [![downloads](https://img.shields.io/npm/dt/serverless-cloudformation-resource-counter.svg)](https://www.npmjs.com/package/serverless-cloudformation-resource-counter)

 A [serverless](https://serverless.com) plugin to count the resources generated in the AWS CloudFormation stack after deployment.
+It provides an option to warn users when a preset number of resources have been created.
+This is particularly useful when trying the avoid the 200 resource limit set by CloudFormation.

 ## Usage